saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 acl_d = acl.getall()
 ```

-Using the API to scan through configuration is easy and it beats string methods and regex!
+Using the API to scan through configuration is easy and it beats string methods and regex I have been using up untill now!
 I'll save working with the other methods available for another time.

 <br>